vijaysbhat/dojo/experience.md

 ## Personal Philosophy

 ### Designing Systems

-* Simplicity
+#### Simplicity
-  * Make things as simple as possible but no simpler - Einstein
+> Make things as simple as possible but no simpler - Einstein
-  * Why?

 * Simple systems have fewer failure modes.
-    * In the spirit of always having a backup plan for when things will fail, and complex systems are hard to keep functioning manually.
+* Always need to have fallback plans for when things fail, the final fallback being some set of manual interventions - and the more complex a system is, the harder it is to operate manually.

-* Automation
+#### Automation
-  * A man is rich in proportion to the number of things he can afford to let alone - Thoreau.
+> A man is rich in proportion to the number of things he can afford to let alone - Thoreau

-  * Automation is leverage, view all software engineering through the lens of automation leverage.
+* Automation provides leverage, and I like to view all software engineering efforts through the lens of automation leverage.
-  * Plan for what happens when the automation breaks down.
+* We need to be careful to plan for what happens when the automation breaks down.

 ### Leading